acetousk/blog/_posts/2019-02-26-English-Essay-Vex-Analysis.md

 ![Arena breakdown2](https://i.imgur.com/cJNcX6Y.jpg)

 Another thing that makes ball bots work is that it will always take more time and engineering to put a cap on a post than to take it off.
-People also put videos on [youtube]() that intentionally discourage the use of cap bots.
+People also put videos on that intentionally discourage the use of cap bots.

 ```